Women's Pro Baseball League: Teams

-The Women's Pro Baseball League will commence play with four teams based in Boston, Los Angeles, New York, and San Francisco.
-An expansion to six or eight clubs is expected to occur afterward.
-The league's games will be played in two college and/or minor league ballparks with a capacity of 2,500–5,000.
-Players will be provided with accommodation, meals on gamedays, and a share of revenue from sponsors atop their regular salary, which is expected to be "comparable" to those in minor leagues.
-Squads can be 15–25 players in size, though a total salary cap of US$95,000 will be enforced by the league.
+The WPBL commenced play in 2026 with four teams based in Boston, Los Angeles, New York, and San Francisco.
+The league has planned an expansion to six or eight clubs.
+The league's 2026 season is held at Robin Roberts Stadium in Springfield, Illinois.
+Teams have a $95,000 salary cap.

+Players earn $300–$500 per game and are provided with accommodation, meals on game days, and a share of revenue from sponsors atop their regular salary, which is expected to be "comparable" to those in minor leagues.
+Teams have a 15-player active roster with two inactive players.
+Approximately half of the players drafted were not offered contracts with the teams, and some players said they received little communication from the league following the draft.